Accounting for Not-For-Profit Organisation: A Beginner’s Guide for Students

 6 minute read

-Accountancy is a vital subject; it is the backbone of every organisation and exposes students to the relevancy of financial recordkeeping and money management whether you are pursuing commerce with maths or commerce without maths.
-With the dreaded 12th exams coming closer, we have taken it upon ourselves to ease the burden of preparation and made notes for the important chapter: Accounting for Not-for-Profit Organisations.
-In this blog, we are going to cover all the essential points for your quick revision!
+Accountancy is a vital subject and is the backbone of every organisation.
+It exposes students to the relevance of financial record-keeping and money management.
+So, whether you are pursuing commerce with maths or commerce without maths, a good understanding of this subject is a must for you.
+As the exams for Class 12th are approaching, we are offering you an easy way to prepare by making notes for the important chapter: Accounting for Not-for-Profit Organisations.
+In this blog, we are going to cover all the essential points for your quick revision, so that your burden can be relieved.

 Not-for-Profit Organisation: Meaning

-According to the accounting for not-for-profit organisation chapter, Not-for-profit organisations are discernable and identifiable because of certain main features.
-They are mentioned below:
+According to the accounting for not-for-profit organisations chapter, these organisations are discernible and identifiable because of certain main features.
+The following features distinguish NPOs while studying Accounting for Not-For-Profit Organisation:

 Financial Statements for Not-for-Profit Organisations